Dbquity/MauiApp1/README.md

 ```
 MauiApp1 --> MauiLib1 --> ClassLibrary1
 ```
-Currently, late january 2022, the .NET 6 class library seems to prevent publishing on Windows using ```dotnet publish``` as discussed in the comments of this issue: https://github.com/dotnet/maui/issues/4329.
+Currently, late January 2022, the .NET 6 class library seems to prevent publishing on Windows using ```dotnet publish``` as discussed in the comments of this issue: https://github.com/dotnet/maui/issues/4329.